João Oliveira shows you how to turn flat typography into rich and vibrant lettering

 05 The main lettering’s finished, but we want it to glow.
 Go to the bottom layer, duplicate it and convert it to a Smart Object.
 Now go to Filters>Blur>Gaussian Blur and give it a 30px radius.
 Confirm the changes and set Blending Mode to Linear Dodge.

 06 The lettering is starting to look shiny, but now we need to make it more interesting.
 Open the layer’s Blending Options and add a Gradient Overlay set to Darker Color with an angle of 60 degrees.
-Edit the gradient and play with the colours, adding whites where you want it to shine more, and variations of the main colour in other areas to give different tones and strengths to the glow.
+Edit the gradient and play with the colours, adding whites where you want it to shine more, and variations of the main colour in other areas to give different tones and strengths to the glow.07 To add a bit more variation to our lettering, let’s add some more typography.
+I'm using Bohema Uppercase Light to create a contrast between the two letter forms.

 08 Go to the Blending Options panel and add a stroke.
 Set Size to 9, Position to Center, Angle to 60 degrees and create a gradient with a different colour.
 It’s important to have a light and dark tone, along with the white, to give depth to this shape.